paulmomtaz/paulmomtaz.github.io/_pages/about.md

 About
 ======
-Thank you for visiting and welcome!
-I currently work at the House of Finance at Goethe University Frankfurt where I hold the Endowed Chair of Private Equity.
-I am also currently pursuing a Ph.D. at UCLA and have affiliations with the Wharton School as the Metzler Visiting Professor in the Management Department and as a Research Associate with the Centre of Blockchain Technologies at University College London's Computer Science Department.
+Thank you for visiting, and welcome!
+I currently work at the <a href="https://www.wiwi.uni-frankfurt.de/en/research/clusters-and-centers/house-of-finance.html" target="_blank">House of Finance</a> in Frankfurt, my hometown in Germany, where I have returned at the onset of the pandemic and am holding the Endowed Chair of Private Equity since then.
+I am also a Ph.D. candidate at UCLA and have affiliations with the Wharton School as the Metzler Visiting Professor in the Management Department and as a Research Associate with the Centre of Blockchain Technologies at University College London's Computer Science Department.

 For my most recent research, see my <a href="https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2433926" target="_blank">SSRN</a> profile.